Make your own magnifying glass

 Want the easier version?
 Have a go at the cardboard one instead…

-Looking for fun things to do with the kids?
+Looking for fun things to make?
 Take a look at these great activities.